 Vanessa Velazquez is our Field Director at Detroit Action.
 She is originally from Las Vegas, Nevada and grew up in the Detroit and Downriver area.
 Vanessa comes from a proud Puerto Rican household which influenced her passion for politics at an early age; there was constant conversation centered around experiences of poverty and that does not have to be the status quo.
 Vanessa came to Detroit Action when we were formerly known as Good Jobs Now as a recent graduate from Michigan State University.
 She received a B.A. in World Politics and a minor in Peace & Justice.
 Vanessa came in as a canvasser and moved up through the team’s leadership to become our Canvass Director in May of 2019.
 Vanessa’s role was to develop and manage a team of canvassers that builds membership and activates the community on a daily basis.
 Her team uses a deeper canvassing model to develop captivating relationships between canvasser and community leader.
 As Field Director, Vanessa’s new goals with our field work is to make sure that every conversation a canvasser has, holds a lasting impact on that community; ensuring they remember Detroit Action not just three weeks from now but also, 10 months down the road.

 Kenny Williams Jr., MA

 Kenny Williams Jr. joined Detroit Action in February 2020 as the communications manager.
 Kenny received his Bachelor of Arts degree in communications with a minor in leadership and integrated learning from Michigan State University and went on to obtain his Master of Arts degree in public relations with a specialization in nonprofit fundraising as well.
-In addition to his role at Detroit Action, Kenny is a pop culture staff writer for Blavity.
+In addition to his role at Detroit Action, Kenny is a pop culture staff writer for Blavity News.
 Kenny is a proud East sider, and a member of Phi Beta Sigma Fraternity, Inc.